 - You’ve already received and declined life settlement offers.
 If you’ve gone through the process and the offers aren’t appealing, surrendering remains available as a fallback.

 In most other situations, it’s worth at least exploring a life settlement before surrendering.
+This is especially true if you’re over 70 — your age actually makes your policy more valuable to buyers, not less.
 You have nothing to lose by finding out what your policy is worth on the open market.

 A Real-Dollar Example

-Option B — Sell through a life settlement: You work with a licensed broker who shops your policy to multiple buyers.
-After a competitive bidding process, you receive an offer of $72,000.
-You accept, the buyer takes over the premiums, and you receive a lump-sum check.
+If he sells through a life settlement: A licensed broker shops the policy to multiple institutional buyers.
+After competitive bidding, the best offer comes in at $72,000.
+He accepts, the buyer takes over the premiums, and he gets a lump-sum check.

 How to Find Out Which Option Is Right for You

-The good news is that finding out what your policy is worth costs nothing and takes very little effort.
-Here’s what you need:
+Finding out what your policy is worth costs nothing and takes about five minutes.
+You’ll need:

 - Your policy type (universal life, whole life, or convertible term)